gnhen/virusTotalAPI/README.md

 FOR INSTALLER

-Once installed, make sure to add your API key in the %appdata% folder
+Once installed, make sure to add your API key.
+It will request this in the first run of the program